 Good relationships are key to happiness

 Whatever we do, wherever we do it we need to be able to build strong, respectful relationships to do it well.
 A positive ethos is reflected in all our interactions with each other, supporting and cultivating respect for others and the world around us.
 Our community is vital.
 We often have visitors and nursery parents come in to tell us about their interests and we have lots of links with our local community.
-We visit Granny Chicken, go to the Therapeutic Garden Project, visit local farms, parks.
+We visit Granny Peck & her horses, go to the Therapeutic Garden Project, visit local farms, parks.

 It has evolved over the years and is the product of many key staff members and our further education studies which have seen us take part in research projects and reciprocal visits to nurseries in Sweden and Italy – Reggio Emilia.
 We use elements from many theories and theorists including Forest School, CINDLe (Cambridge Independent Learning), Montessouri, High Scope, Elinor Goldschmied, Reggio Emelia, Susan Isacc, Vygotsky, Steiner.